xing/mango/README.md

 Running Android tests, especially [Espresso](https://developer.android.com/training/testing/espresso/) on a continuous integration environment like [Jenkins](https://jenkins.io/) can be a hassle.
 You need to boot, manage and destroy an [Android Virtual Device (AVD)](https://developer.android.com/studio/run/managing-avds) during the test run.
 This is why we, the mobile releases team at [XING](https://www.xing/com), built this plugin.
 It spins up a specified [Docker](https://www.docker.com/) image and runs a given task on it.

+Another requirement we had was to run on a clean environment, which is why Mango also helps us to run our unit test and more.
+For an example check out the [example `Fastfile`](sample-android/fastlane/Fastfile)

 ## Prerequisites

 In order to use this plugin you will need to to have [Docker](https://www.docker.com/) installed on the machine you are using.
 Documentation on how to set it up properly on a Linux (ubuntu) machine can be found [here](docs/docker-linux.md).

+If you need an Android Virtual Device (AVD) to run your tests (for example Espresso, Calabash or Appium), it's necessary to check that your CPU supports kvm virtualisation.
+We already experienced, that it doesn't fully work on macOS and are using Linux for that.

 ## Getting Started